EnterpriseSolution/Hybrid-Application/README.md

 1. Create ASP.NET Web Application using your favourtie front-end technology, such as AngularJS, Vue, Reactor. </br>
 ![Menu](https://github.com/EnterpriseSolution/Hybrid-Application/blob/main/Menu.jpg)

-2. Build native application using WPF/Windows Forms/Qt  </br>
+2. Build native application　shell using WPF/Windows Forms/Qt  </br>
+CefSharp is the one of the best native host for web application.

 # Deployment
 We have to deploy the Web Application and native application at the same time.